Lois P. Frankel

 Lois P. Frankel is an American author, executive coach, and expert in organization development.
-She is know as the author of the books series starting with Nice Girls Don't Get the Corner Office.
+She is known as the author of the books series starting with Nice Girls Don't Get the Corner Office.
 She is also the president of Corporate Coaching International.

 Early life and education

 She was born and raised in New York.
 In 1973, she graduated with the degrees in Education and Psychology, from SUNY Oswego, and completed her doctorate Counseling Psychology from the University of Southern California.
 She also received an honorary PhD of humane letters from Phillips Graduate Institute.

 Career

 She founded two nonprofits: Los Angeles: Motivating Our Students through Experience (MOSTE) and Bloom Again Foundation.